 The judge will then decide whether the circumstances amount to a violation, and then choose to either:

 - Schedule a revocation hearing, where it will be decided whether you ought to complete all or a portion of your suspended prison sentence

-- Extend your probation or parole period and maybe have additional conditions added to your terms or
+- Extend your probation or parole period and maybe have additional conditions added to your terms, such as adding on another year to your probation period, attending counseling, assigning community service hours, rehabilitation, especially in instances involving drug possession or failed drug tests, or

 - Prior terms may be reinstated because you may not have been found to be in violation of your probation or parole terms.

 Usually, there is much less wiggle room for parole violations as opposed to probation violations.
-Either way, if you are arrested or called to appear before the court for a probation or parole violation, it is important that you hire an experienced criminal defense lawyer to represent you.
+This is defined as the period of re-integration after being released from prison.
+This period is put in place to determine whether or not the parolee is ready to enter society again and be a healthy, contributing member.
+Similar to probation, the consequences of violating one’s parole can be harsh and severe based on how many times the violations occurred and the severity.
+They are required to submit drug tests in certain circumstances, report to their parole officers, random search and seizures, and attempt to acquire some sort of employement.
+Either way, if you are arrested or called to appear before the court for a probation or parole violation, it is important that you hire an experiened criminal defense lawyer to represent you.

 If you have violated probation, contact Johnson Criminal Law Group for help with your case.